-Child biospecimen collection including Tier 1 remote biospecimen collection may be conducted remotely or at on-site study visit at week 8 after start of the SARS-CoV-2 infection as described in Section 11.14.
+Child biospecimen collection during on-site study visit at week 8 after start of the SARS-CoV-2 infection as described in Section 11.14.

-Unstructured data collection from the participant EHR and from mobile health applications may also be recorded to monitor participant health events and symptoms status during longitudinal post-acute Tier 2 follow-up when feasible.
+Unstructured data collection from the participant EHR and from mobile health applications may also be recorded to monitor participant health events and symptoms status during the acute Tier 2 follow-up when feasible.
 The mobile health applications will not be used until their use is approved by the IRB.
 If a subject is hospitalized during the acute phase of infection, the electronic health record may be abstracted to capture length of stay, type of hospital unit, use of supplemental oxygen and ventilatory support, presence of MIS-C, and COVID-19 treatments.